 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of rufinamide:

-Store rufinamide at 77 degrees F (25 degrees C).
-Brief storage at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
-Store upright with the cap securely in place.
-The cap fits properly when the adapter is in place.
+Store rufinamide at room temperature between 59 and 86 degrees F (15 and 30 degrees C).
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
-Throw away any remaining medicine 90 days after the bottle is first opened.
 Keep rufinamide out of the reach of children and away from pets.